 How to Apply

-1) Program Application – Complete the Online Special Education BSED Application.
+- Readiness Check - Complete the Special Education Online Program Readiness Check.
 After a preliminary transcript review, the Program Coordinator will advise you as to the appropriate semester to complete your UGA Transfer Student Application.
-In the Program Application, students should be prepared to upload the following materials:

 - Official Transcripts - Submit official transcript(s) from all colleges or universities to UGA Undergraduate Admissions.